 This lesson demonstrates ways to choose single or multiple elements from the list randomly with a different probability.
-Use the random.choices()
+Use the random.choices() function to get the weighted random samples in Python.

 Let’s take the following example for a better understanding of the requirement.